csalmeida/ruby-fundamentals/README.md

 ### Argument Default Values

-Arguments can be made optional, in case it is not assigned a default value will be put in place instead.
-It can take any Ruby object as an optional value:
+Arguments can be made optional, in case they're not present a default value will be put in place instead.
+It can take any Ruby object as an optional argument:

 ```ruby
 def greet(greeting="Hello", name="World")